adesgran/ft_printf/README.md

 ## Uses

->If you have cloned the repo into your project folder, compile using thooses flags :
+>If you have cloned the repo into your project folder, compile using those flags :
 >```
 > >$ gcc -I ft_printf -lprintf ...
 >```